Overview of Depression

 Family, friends, and co-workers offer advice, help, and comfort.
 But over time, they become frustrated with victims of depression because their efforts are to no avail.
 The person won't follow advice, refuses help, and denies the comfort.
 But persistence can pay off.

 Many doctors think depression is the illness that underlies the majority of suicides in our country.
 Suicide is the eighth leading cause of death in America; it is the third leading cause of death among people aged 15 to 24.
 Every day 15 people aged 15 to 24 kill themselves.
-One of the best strategies for preventing suicide is the early recognition and treatment of the depression.
+One of the best strategies for preventing suicide is the early recognition and treatment of depression.

 Depression can appear at any age.
 Current research suggests that treatable depression is very prevalent among children and adolescents, especially among offspring of adults with depression.
 Depression can also strike late in life, and its symptoms--including memory impairment, slowed speech, and slowed movement--may be mistaken for those of senility or stroke.